kotaiba-fallaha/3D-Billiards-Game/README.md

 # 3D-Billiards-Game
 3D Billiards game using OpenGL.

-This project was done as a homework for Computer Graphics course to learn the main basics of computer graphics.
-It still need alot of working to enhance graphics and smoothing the movement, but in general the simulation is quite good.
+This project was completed as a Computer Graphics course assignment to learn the fundamentals of Computer Graphics.
+It still needs some improvements like enhancing the graphics and smoothing the movement, but the overall functionality of the simulation is quite impressive.

 Video presentation: https://www.youtube.com/watch?v=4CfJjKCgV2A